senadkurtisi/Hotel-Management-System/README.md

 ##### Guest Check In
-In the Booking Management list of all hotel's accommodation sections(rooms/apartments) is being shown along with room number, type, price per nigh and availability status(Free/Occupied).
+In the Booking Management list of all hotel's accommodation sections(rooms/apartments) is being shown.
-Currently logged in employee can check in new guest by choosing room number and entering guests first and last name.
+Currently logged in employee can check in new guest by choosing room number and entering guests info.
-**Only rooms that are not occupied can be chosen.**
-*When new guest is added .txt file is being saved with format: 'room-(room_number).txt'.
-Initial file contains only the price per night of the room.*

 ##### Room search
 Currently logged in employee can search for information about guest that currently stays in specified room.
-Current room receipt is also displayed.
-**Message pops up if room is not occupied.**

 ##### Guest Check Out
 Currently logged in employee can check out guest from specified room.
-Message pops up if no room is chosen.
-After check out, room txt file is deleted and total receipt value along with room and guest information is added to the cash-register file.
-*Also, a confirmation message pops up for preventing accidental clicks on the check out button.*

 #### Menu
-In the menu tab a list of all possible items from the menu is being shown with next information:
+In the menu tab a list of all possible items from the menu is being shown.
-- Item name
-- Item price
-- Item availability

-Currently logged in employee can choose an item, number of desired items, and add it to current receipt session.
+Currently logged in employee can update the receipt for a specific room.
-Only valid number of items can be added(>0).
-After selecting the room, room receipt file is being updated by adding newly acquired items in format: name/amount/price(amount*singular price)
-Also, there is confirmation message of the receipt update.

 #### Employee Management
 Currently logged in employee (Manager/Owner) can search for